We have zero tolerance to all forms of abuse. We always respond promptly when we are made aware of suspected abuse.

-Service providers in the statutory, voluntary or independent sectors should use the SA-A inter-agency safeguarding adults concerns form (docx / 209 KB) to report abuse.
+Service providers in the statutory, voluntary or independent sectors should use the online safeguarding concerns form.

 Guides to safeguarding adults from abuse

-The board works to protect adults who may be at risk from abuse and promotes co-operation and effective working practices between different agencies.
-See the North Yorkshire safeguarding adults board page on the North Yorkshire partnerships website for more information, including policies and procedures, services guidance, and details of training courses for service providers.
+The Board works to protect adults who may be at risk from abuse and promotes co-operation and effective working practices between different agencies.
+See the North Yorkshire Safeguarding Adults Board website for more information, including policies and procedures, services guidance, and details of training courses for service providers.